 However, in order to file a product liability claim alleging strict liability, you will be required to prove the following in the first place:

-These three elements of strict liability may be tough to prove on your own, which is why it’s vital to seek legal help of a product liability attorney.
+These three elements of strict liability may be tough to prove on your own, which is why it’s vital to seek legal help from a product liability attorney.
 Statistics shows that consumers who are legally represented have a higher percentage of victories in and outside of court in product liability cases, not to mention that the value of their settlements is typically much higher.